ali0999109/Inventory-management/README.md

 /Inventory-Management/view/registration.php

 ## Description:
-Submitting a simple <script>alert(3)</script> xss payload in the your name section leads to a stored xss vulnerability after logging into the account and also when clicking on Myinventory,Products & users..
+Submitting a simple <script>alert(3)</script> xss payload in the your name section leads to a reflected xss vulnerability after logging into the account and also when clicking on Myinventory,Products & users..

 POC